Gleneagle

 Health performance in Gleneagle is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Gleneagle faces significant health challenges, according to AreaSearch's assessment.
+Gleneagle faces significant health challenges, as indicated by AreaSearch's assessment.

-Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
-Approximately 55% (~1,434 people) of Gleneagle residents have private health cover.
-Mental health issues and arthritis are the most common medical conditions, affecting 11.1 and 9.7% of residents respectively.
-However, 63.2% of residents claim to be completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Gleneagle has a higher proportion of seniors, with 17.2% (452 people) aged 65 and over, compared to 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges, with national rankings even higher than the general population.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
+Approximately 55% of Gleneagle's total population (~1,681 people) has private health cover, which is relatively high.
+The most prevalent medical conditions in the area are mental health issues (11.1%) and arthritis (9.7%).
+However, 63.2% of residents claim to be completely free from medical ailments, compared to 69.2% across Greater Brisbane.
+Working-age residents face notable health challenges due to elevated chronic condition rates.
+Gleneagle has a higher proportion of seniors aged 65 and over (18.3%, or 564 people) than Greater Brisbane (15.1%).
+Health outcomes among seniors present some challenges, with national rankings even worse than those of the general population.

 Frequently Asked Questions - Health